Life in the UK vs. China

 I moved to the UK excited to start my new life and experience a different culture.
 I absolutely loved my time there but I wanted to make you aware of the big difference between the lifestyle in the UK and China.

-Here are my some findings...
+Here are some of my findings...

 1 Pound = 9 Yuan